StringManolo/user-lookup/README.md

 * Api returns true when the account exists in the service, and false when it doesn't

 ##### Available Services
+- aboutme
-- AboutMe
+- allrecipes
-- AllRecipes
+- anime-planet
-- Anime-Planet
+- ao3
-- Ao3
+- boardgamegeek
-- BoardGameGeek
+- discussions_apple
-- DiscussionsApple
+- ebay
-- Ebay
+- github
-- Github
+- instagram
-- Instagram
+- pinterest
-- Pinterest
+- pornhub
-- Pornhub
+- reddit
-- Reddit
+- snapchat
-- Snapchat
+- spotify
-- Spotify
+- telegram
-- Telegram
+- tikTok
-- TikTok
+- twitch
-- Twitter (not yet)
+- twitter (not yet)
-- Wikipedia
+- wikipedia
-- XVideos
+- xvideos
-- Youtube
+- youtube

 * Services may become unavailable at any time if breaking changes are made by the developers of the target service.